Godfrey Baldacchino

-He is former Director of the Centre for Labour Studies at the University of Malta and is the current chairman of its board.
+Baldacchino is former Director of the Centre for Labour Studies at the University of Malta and is chairman of its board.
 With Alexander Gatt, Baldacchino founded the Students Astronomical Circle (SAC) in 1978.
 In 1984, he was elected as the first President of The Malta Astronomical Society which resulted from the merger of the SAC and the Astronomical Association of Malta.
 He was inscribed as Honorary Life Member of the Malta Astronomical Society in 2015.

 Career

-Baldacchino served as Canada Research Chair (Island Studies) at the University of Prince Edward Island, Canada, for the full double term of 10 years (2003-2013).

 Baldacchino is founding Vice-President of the University of Malta Academic Staff Association (UMASA) and was elected as member of the Council of the University of Malta for the period 2001–2003.
 As Chair of the Malta Board of Cooperatives (1998–2003), Baldacchino presided over a doubling of registered cooperative societies.

+Baldacchino served as Canada Research Chair (Island Studies) at the University of Prince Edward Island, Canada, from 2003 to 2013.